SatoshiumAI/satoshium-us/chronicle/schemas/source-record-schema.md

 **Requirement:** Conditional.

-Whether a distinct Verification Record is required remains subject to later production architecture.
+Whether Chronicle needs distinct Verification Records remains a later production decision.

 ---

 # Validation

-The Source Record Schema is designed for Validation.
+The Evidence Record Schema is designed for Validation.

 It does not presently require a universal embedded: